LaganYT/LTunes-Flutter/README.md

 ## Bug fixes
 - Fix the total song duration not showing up on ios when playing a song from a url

+## Do next
+- #fetch https://pub.dev/packages/audio_service #codebase can you add background playback?